To expand high school students’ interest in science and science-related careers through living, studying, and hiking in the natural world.

 What time do we show up?
-The program begins at 2 P.M. on Sunday and students can be picked up at 5 P.M. on Friday.
-When you arrive on Sunday there will be a parent meeting that will last approximately an hour.
-On Friday, there will be a student presentation that will last approximately an hour.
+The program begins at 3 P.M. on Sunday.
+There will be a parent meeting that will last approximately 1½ hours.
+On Friday, we ask that parents arrive 3:30 P.M for a student presentation that will last approximately an hour.

 What all do you provide?
 We provide curriculum & instruction, transportation, food, tents, sleeping bags, backpacks, cooking gear, science equipment, etc. Basically, the only thing we don’t provide is clothing and boots.
 Rain gear and warm, non-cotton clothes are essential.